Comprehensive review of the Australian Dangerous Goods Code

 The Australian Dangerous Goods Code (the Code) establishes the requirements for the transport of dangerous goods by road and rail in Australia.
 It sets out rules and guidelines for classifying, packaging, marking, labelling and transporting dangerous goods safely.

-Over the past 21 months, the NTC has published 12 discussion papers on aspects of the Code that need updating or improving.
+Throughout 2023 and 2024, the NTC published 12 discussion papers on aspects of the Code that need updating or improving.

 The draft Code addresses gaps, incorporates best practices, and manages new risks to keep the transport of dangerous goods safe.

-As part of our review, we’ve prepared a Consultation Regulatory Impact Statement (C-RIS) to gather feedback on the draft Code and evaluate the impact of proposed changes.
+As part of our review, in October last year we published a Consultation Regulatory Impact Statement (C-RIS) to gather feedback on the draft Code and evaluate the impact of proposed changes.

 Information session

-As part of our consultation, we held two public information sessions to discuss the proposed changes to the Code and the likely impacts, as outlined in the C-RIS.
-These sessions also provided an opportunity for attendees to ask questions.
+Last year, as part of the consultation, we held two public information sessions to discuss the proposed changes to the Code and the likely impacts, as outlined in the C-RIS.

 You can view a recording of our webinar from 10 October 2024 here.

-The NTC has prepared a supplementary consultation paper for provisions relating to the transport of explosives.
-This consultation paper is additional to the broader C-RIS for the draft Code.
-In addition to the consultation paper, the NTC has prepared two attachments to accompany the paper:
+The NTC prepared a supplementary consultation paper for provisions relating to the transport of explosives.
+This consultation paper was in addition to the broader C-RIS for the draft Code.
+We also prepared two attachments to accompany the paper:

 Draft Code for the Land Transport of Dangerous Goods Consultation Regulatory Impact Statement